INDUSTRY FOCUS AREA: New Energy, Advanced Manufacturing

 The face of energy in the Gippsland region in undergoing change.
 This has been seen with the closure of the Hazelwood Power Station and the increase in solar, wind, and geothermal energy generation.
-There is also world-wide pressure to reduce emissions and move towards a greener future.
-Iceland, Costa Rica, and Uruguay have already achieved over 90% of their energy being generated by renewable sources.
-Closer to home, the Victorian government has set a target of 25% renewable energy production by 2020, increasing to 40% by 2025.
+There is a world-wide pressure to reduce emissions and move towards a greener future.
+Household energy use is a significant contributor to global carbon emissions.
+International policy is firmly moving towards technology-rich, low- and near-zero-energy homes.
+That is, buildings designed to reduce the need for additional heating, cooling and lighting.
+They use efficient or renewable energy technology to reduce the remaining energy use.
+The Victorian government has set a target of 25% renewable energy production by 2020, increasing to 40% by 2025(5).

 Taking part in this program, students will collaboratively:

-- Conduct experiments to understand different types of renewable energy
+- • Conduct experiments to understand heat loss mechanisms